cbbalanquit/spotify-project-repo/Setup Guide (TL;DR).md

 -- make sure that you save your client_id, redirect_uri and client_secret as this will be used in the next steps.
 3. Authenticate a user and get authorization to access user data </br>
 There are 3 types of authentication a user can use:
-a.
-Authorization Code Flow
+	* Authorization Code Flow
-b.
-Client Credentials
+	* Client Credentials
-c.
-Implicit grant
+	* Implicit grant

--- In order to make our app have infinite access to our Spotify Web API, we will use the [Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/) If authentication and authorization is successful, an access token will be given which can be used to request a refresh token everytime the app will run.
+In order to make our app have infinite access to our Spotify Web API, we will use the [Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/) If authentication and authorization is successful, an access token will be given which can be used to request a refresh token everytime the app will run.
 Keep in mind that the refresh token is set to expire in an hour.
 5. Retrieve the data from a Web API endpoint.
 In this project, we use the [me/player/recently-played](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-recently-played) endpoint

 For the first step,